 Derived from the Latin word “meditatio,” equivalent to “all types mental or physical exercise,” the meaning of meditation has also evolved as times went by.
 Now, mediation is more popularly perceived as “contemplation” or “inward reflection.”

-If you are one of those who planning to indulge in practicing meditation or just interested in its seemingly limitless possibilities, then you should start by familiarizing yourself with the various forms of meditation known today.
+If you are one of those who planning to indulge in practicing meditation or just interested in its seemingly limitless possibilities, then you can start by familiarizing yourself with the various forms of meditation known today.
 Many common forms of meditation include “Bodhidharma,” “Hinduism,” “Bahá’í Faith,” “Buddhism,” “Christian meditation,” “Islam Meditation,” “Jainism,” “Judaism,” “Sikhism,” and “Taoism.”
 Each and every one of these forms mentioned has their own understanding of meditation and also have different sets of practices that come with it.

 If you are just starting, the first thing that you need to concentrate on is the elements for involved in a basic traditional meditation.
 Usually, there are four elements that greatly affect traditional meditation including a place that is quiet, a posture that is comfortable, an object that a person can to focus his or her attention and n attitude that is relatively passive.